 Exterior lining varies so much depending on whether it’s a commercial or residential build.
 It also depends on what type of look you want to achieve and what your sound and aesthetic requirements are.
 The type of exterior cladding you use will also be influenced by the type of building it is – is it just a singular house, or is it a unit?
 Or is it an apartment building?
-Is it a commercial building and if so, how many storeys will the commercial building be?
+Is it a commercial building and if so, how many story’s will the commercial building be?
 Then you need to consider the environment.
 Is the building in an area that is prone to cyclones and flooding or is it in a bushfire prone area?
 You’ll also need to consider your budget which we can discuss with you when you get in touch with the experts at Oz Set who have been in the construction industry for years and know all the types of exterior lining, also referred to as exterior cladding that can be used.
 Some of the exterior cladding options we have available include:

-• Matrix cladding;
+- Matrix cladding;

-• Fibre cement cladding;
+- Fibre cement cladding;

 It is a popular choice due to its versatility.
-It can also be used for multi storey houses and garages.
+It can also be used for multi-storey houses and garages.
 Linea cladding gives you the opportunity to customise the look and feel of your building and it is low maintenance.
 Linea cladding is constructed from premium fibre cement.

-ExoTec is constructed from high quality fibre cement and is available in various shades of grey and comes in a variety of patterns and can be cut to suit.
-It is a high quality external lining choice and has clean edges offering a crisp finish that won’t yellow, warp or degrade over time.
-It is non combustible and so it meets Australia’s strict building standards.
+ExoTec is constructed from high-quality fibre cement and is available in various shades of grey and comes in a variety of patterns and can be cut to suit.
+It is a high-quality external lining choice and has clean edges offering a crisp finish that won’t yellow, warp or degrade over time.
+It is noncombustible and so it meets Australia’s strict building standards.
 It also offers long term stability and a contemporary concrete look and feel.

-Not everyone wants a clean look though and that’s where Equitone comes in.
+Not everyone wants a clean look through and that’s where Equitone comes in.
 Equitone is an untreated fibre cement base material that is made from cement, cellulose and mineral materials.
 This is reinforced by a visible matrix and nothing else.
-Each of the panels is unique so when you want your building stand out, this is the choice for you.
+Each of the panels is unique so when you want your building to stand out, this is the choice for you.